epoch/tallboy/README.md

 ## Column spanning greatness

 Tallboy's key feature is column spanning through row layout.
-Every row needs to be of equal size.
+Say you have 4 rows of data and you want the first row to span 4 columns

 ```crystal
 data = [